clarkgrubb/data-tools/doc/highlight.1.md

 The default color is red.
 The other choices are green, yellow, blue, magenta, cyan, white, and black.

+It is also possible to set the background highlight color or to invert the video.

+Furthermore it is possible to set some text effects: bold, italic, or underline.

 Multiple patterns can be specified, but the results when patterns overlap are unpredictable.